What is a Licensed Practical or Licensed Vocational Nurse?

 What work experience do I need to become a LP or LV Nurse?

-Who Employs Licensed Practical and Licensed Vocational Nurses?
+Where Licensed Practical and Licensed Vocational Nurses Work

 The table below shows some of the most common industries where those employed in this career field work.